 In a small clinical trial, more than half of the patients with an aggressive form of skin cancer called Merkel cell carcinoma responded to the drug pembrolizumab (Keytruda®), which strengthens the immune response against cancer.
 Overall, the responses have been longer-lasting than those typically seen in patients with this very rare cancer who have received chemotherapy.

-The 26 patients in this phase II trial had an advanced form of the disease, and none had received prior systemic treatment.
+The 26 patients in this phase II trial—which had funding support from NCI—had an advanced form of the disease, and none had received prior systemic treatment.
 Among the 25 patients who could be evaluated, 14 patients (56 percent) had a complete or partial response, Paul Nghiem, M.D., Ph.D., of the Fred Hutchinson Cancer Research Center reported on April 19 at the annual meeting of the American Association for Cancer Research (AACR) in New Orleans.

 “It was clear very early in the trial that a strong fraction of patients responded really well to the treatment and, just as important, that their responses appear to be durable,” said Dr. Nghiem, who also holds a position at the University of Washington School of Medicine.
 “This study is one of the first to demonstrate the concept that virus-driven cancers may be responsive to immunotherapy.”

 The findings were published simultaneously in the New England Journal of Medicine.

 “This [trial] is very exciting, and these result are very meaningful,” said Raymond N. DuBois, M.D., Ph.D., of the Medical University of South Carolina College of Medicine, who moderated a press briefing about the research at the AACR meeting.